yousif4111/Maxis-project/README.md

 ## Problem Statment

-One of the most essential products provided by telecom companies is fiber internet service. 🌐💨
+One of the most essential products provided by telecom companies is **Fiber Internet**. 🌐💨

 One department specialized in marketing our products using telesales calls. ☎️